Government Transportation Revenues and Expenditures:

 Government transportation revenues come from several sources, including user fees, transportation related taxes, and general revenues.
 This revenue funds government transportation expenditures on critical activities, like building highways, operating the Nation’s air traffic control system, and maintaining transit facilities.

-2020 Year-in-Review (latest available)
+2022 Year-in-Review (latest available)

-• In 2020 federal, state, and local revenues collected and dedicated to transportation programs totaled $367.5 billion (in 2020 dollars).
+• In 2022 federal, state, and local revenues collected and dedicated to transportation programs totaled $555.2 billion (in 2022 dollars) up 33.1 percent from $417.1 billion in 2021.

-The Bureau of Transportation Statistics' Government Transportation Financial Statistics (GTFS) aggregates data from a variety of sources to provide information on transportation-related revenues for all levels of government and for all modes of transportation.
+The BTS' TPFS aggregates data from a variety of sources to provide information on transportation-related revenues for all levels of government and for all modes of transportation.
 Data are also available for government transportation expenditures.

 Total Government Transportation Revenues

-For reporting, government transportation revenue is classified into two categories:
+Government transportation revenue is classified into two categories:

 Borrowing is not considered transportation revenue and is not included in the totals.
+For additional information and examples of these revenue types, visit our User Guide

 The FAST Act (Pub.L.No.114-94) was signed into law on December 4, 2015.
 One provision of that law was an immediate transfer of $51.9 billion from the General Fund to the Highway Account of the Highway Trust Fund.
 This transfer is shown in our Federal Supporting Revenue for 2016.
 For more information visit the FHWA Factsheet.